jeanpan/nyc-subway-entrances-map/README.md

 There are many subway entrances in NYC.
 However, these entrances are not shown in Google Map.
 Google Map only shows station location.

-This map shows all the subway entrances and provides nearby entrances search.
-Also, clicking on the entrances point can get more information about the entrances.
+This map shows all the subway entrances in NYC and provides nearby entrances search.
+Moreover, clicking on the entrances point can get more information about the entrances.

 ## Data Sources